icinganalysis/icinganalysis.github.io/content/Vonnegut.md

 is sometimes credited with the discovery about silver iodide.
 However, Langmuir's own writing credits Vonnegut.
 Langmuir and Vonnegut at times worked together at the GE research labs.
 Langmuir later conducted much research into cloud seeding.
+(You can learn more of Langmuir's and Vonnegut's collaborations at [^4].)

 On to the lecture, which begins with "Ice Clouds and Supercooled Clouds" (it has no other introductory material).